d-harada55/v4_RRI_doc/source/01_introduction.rst

 -----

-RRI on iRICを利用する準備
+Preparing to Use RRI on iRIC
 ------------------------------

-- 1. RRI on iRIC をダウンロード
+- 1. Download RRI on iRIC  (the url must be modified later)

     - `rri_v1 <https://uc.i-ric.org/uc_products/rri_on_iric/v4_rri_240521.zip>`_

-- 2. ダウンロードしたデータを展開して、iRICのソルバフォルダにコピー＆ペースト。デフォルトでは、"C:/Users/[ユーザー名]/iRIC_v4/private/solvers"
+- 2. Extract the downloaded data and copy & paste it into the solver folder of iRIC.
+By default, this folder is located at "C:/Users/username/iRIC_v4/private/solvers"

-- 3. 完了。iRICソフトウェアを起動するとRRIが選択できるようになっています。
+- 3. Done.
+When you launch the iRIC software, RRI will be available for selection.

     .. image:: img/rri_v1.jpg
         :width: 640px